RobinDenz1/CareDensity/README.md

 ## Description

-`CareDensity` is a small R-Package which can be used to calculate the care density index and the fragemented care density.
+`CareDensity` is a small R-Package which can be used to calculate the care density index and the fragmented care density.

 ## Installation